cs-fullstack-fall-2018/backend-servers-cmadisonne/README.md

 Answer the following questions with True or False.
 Note your answer next to each item.

-1. A Web Application server is *required* in order to host a web site (True/False) True
+1. A Web Application server is *required* in order to host a web site (True/False) False

 2. Static content refers to web content that changes frequently (True/False) False

-3. JavaScript is required to support dunamic content (True/False) True
+3. JavaScript is required to support dunamic content (True/False) False

 4. Every web server on the Internet utilizes the Apache web server (True/False) False